biradarvenkatesh01/MARVEL/Level 00/vr.md

 augumented reality is nothing but the combination of users digital device with the surrounding real world environment .

 ## Trends:
 AR and VR both are trending in the industry . many games are being created which use VR and AR .
+The trends of Metaverse is Incrasing

 ## Indian Companies working on VR and AR:
 Tata ELXSI \